 Singapore General Hospital (SGH), a member of the

 In order to effect self-management well, the person with type 1 diabetes needs to know:

-- What blood glucose targets they ought to aim for pre-meals
+What blood glucose targets they ought to aim for pre-meals

-- How their insulin works to lower their blood glucose level
+How their insulin works to lower their blood glucose level

-- The carbohydrate content of their food and the amount of quick acting insulin required to cover this.
+The carbohydrate content of their food and the amount of quick-acting insulin required to cover this

 SgDAFNE (Dose Adjustment For Normal Eating)

 SgDAFNE (Dose Adjustment For Normal Eating) course.
-We are currently the only centre in Asia that runs this programme.
-This course is accessible to all those with Type 1 diabetes.
+It is currently the only centre in Asia that runs this programme.
+This course is accessible to all those with type 1 diabetes.